chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 - The qualifying period for a standard is the whole 5 years within which a runner is within a particular category.
 - All times must be on UKA or ARC measured courses.
 In the case of the 5K distance, there is a list of parkrun courses which have been measured by a certified course measurer which can count towards achieving the standard.
 This can be found [here](http://coursemeasurement.org.uk/parkrun/list.php).
 5000m and 10000m track races can also count for 5K and 10K respectively.
 - Certificates will be awarded to all runners completing a new standard at the club's Annual Presentation Evening.
 - The results program obtains all results from the [Power of 10](http://www.powerof10.info/athletes/athleteslookup.aspx?club=Penistone) website, including qualifying parkruns.
-Any races not on Power of 10 must be submitted and can then be added manually to the results system.
+Any races not on Power of 10 should be sent to [Paul Fryers](mailto:paul.fryers@gmail.com) and can then be added manually to the results system.